SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 #### Web Scraped Images

 Additional data was obtained through web scraping.

 Please refer to "https://keydifferences.com/difference-between-hard-skills-and-soft-skills.html" for more details related to Basis for Comparison on Hard Skills and Soft Skills

-and "https://resumekit.com/blog/hard-skills-vs-soft-skills/" for more details on the soft skils vs hard skills image collected.
+Please refer to "https://resumekit.com/blog/hard-skills-vs-soft-skills/" for more details on the soft skils vs hard skills image collected.

 ### Data Visualization with Tableau